• Skip to primary navigation

 This post may contain affiliate links.
 Please read my affiliate policy.

 Summertime means fresh Blueberry Mojitos!
-A white rum cocktail that’s easy to make, minty and super refreshing!
+A white rum cocktail that’s easy to make, minty and super refreshing.
+Make it a cocktail or mocktail.

 Fresh Blueberry Mojitos in a cocktail glass with a sprig of mint.